AN INTERPRETIVE CROSSROADS

 - living from obligation rather than aliveness

-- Is this the moment to envision a big-picture goal, or to put your dream into action and see how reality answers back?
+- Is this the moment to envision a big-picture goal, or to put the dream into action and see how reality answers back?

-- Are you still standing at the threshold and clarifying your dream, or are you already in motion, witnessing how you dream is unfolding in real-time?
+- Are you still at the threshold clarifying the horizon, or already in motion, witnessing how the horizon behaves in real time?

 - Is the work primarily vision and commitment (“This is where I’m going”), or expression and response (“This is what happens when I go there”)?